farissm/about-me/README.md

 ## Motivation

-To help people solving their problems especially from the technology side
+To help people solving their problems especially from the technology side.

 ## Life Quote

-Enjoy the path
+Enjoy the path.